Balanced Journal Entries

 Enter your email to receive a sign-in link

-Import Shopify refunds as QuickBooks Journal Entries.
-Keep your books accurate when orders are returned.
+Integrate Shopify refunds as QuickBooks Journal Entries.
+Keep your books accurate.

 Upload Refunds (via Orders Export) CSV and choose Journal Entry format